 - RT Session 3.1.
 Aligning governance with contemporary drivers of migration

 - RT Session 3.2.
 Beyond Remittances: leveraging the development impact and promoting the transnational engagement of diaspora and migrants.

 In line with the decade-long tradition of the GFMD, the three-day GFMD Summit programme will include inaugural and closing ceremonies, Roundtable discussions, special sessions on the GFMD Platform for Partnerships and the Future of the Forum (open to Heads of delegations only), Common Space, GFMD Business Meeting, and side events.
-A detailed programme for 5-7 December and a logistics note with practical information will be circulated in due course to all participating Member States and GFMD Observers.

 Mr. Götz Schmidt-Bremme

 German Federal Foreign Office